pairinteraction/pairinteraction/doc/sphinx/index.rst

     these tutorials enable you to leverage pairinteraction for your projects.

 Contributer Guide
-    :doc:`ways` - Discover the many ways you can contribute to improving pairinteraction, from contributions to the repository to providing quantum defects.
+    :doc:`ways` - Discover the many ways you can help improve pairinteraction, from contributing to the repository to providing quantum defects.

     :doc:`repo` - Ready to dive into development?
 Here's how to set up your environment for pairinteraction development, ensuring you have all the tools you need.